Investors are the most bullish in 2 years

 - The latest Investors Intelligence survey hit a two-year high this week with 60.6% of investment advisors making bullish recommendations.
 In fact, it's nearing a 20-year high.

-- Bank of America's latest fund manager survey shows investors expectations for better global economic growth just rose to a two-year high.
+- Bank of America Merrill Lynch's latest fund manager survey shows investors expectations for better global economic growth just rose to a two-year high.
 Furthermore, there was a big jump this week in the percent of investors expecting corporate earnings to rise 10% or more this year.
 It was the most bullish reading since June 2014.

 - E*Trade's recent survey of investors with at least $10,000 in an online brokerage account showed 65% of survey respondents are bullish, the highest since early 2015.

-- Fidelity tells CNNMoney that bullish sentiment among its 17 million brokerage clients is high.
+- Fidelity tells CNNMoney that bullish sentiment among its 17 million brokerage accounts is high.
 There have been about 30% more buys than sells of stocks this week.

 It's not just investors who are optimistic.
 Confidence has jumped since the election for consumers and business leaders.
 Even small business owners are excited.
 The small business optimism index hit a 12-year high in December, according to the National Federation of Independent Businesses.